minio/warp/README.md

 Enabling server mode is done by adding `--warp-client=client-{1...10}:7761` or a comma separated list of warp client hosts.
+Finally, a file with newline separated hosts can also be specified using `file:` prefix and a file name.
 If no host port is specified the default is added.

 Example: